stevespages/events/README.md

   $months['days']['day']['events'] = $eventsArr[$months['days']['day']];
 }
 ```
 As *$months* is passed by reference to this function the changes to it will have occured and there is no need to return anything from this function.
-It has now been populated with events.
+It has now been populated *$months* with events.

 ## To Do